ekliao/EricLiaoDigitalGarden/src/site/notes/Issues with the Obsidian Digital Garden plugin.md

 *(New to old)*

+- The Publication Status popup becomes sluggish after 200+ notes, taking some 15-20 seconds to update the status.
+But, clicking ahead on the buttons to publish new and changed notes before seeing the final count *does* seem to have an effect.
+Keep doing this but keep watch.

 - 🤷 Any Glasp URL don't work as links.
 The html URL is exposed raw.
 Not a disaster, just ungainly and inconvenient.

 - ☠️ The Search bar at the top of the left-nav-pane does not work for all non-CJK words, even simple single-word queries.
 Some works, others don't.
 It's hit-and-miss.
 And, mostly annoyingly, it does not work at all for Chinese.